 The assignment structure for this course is determined by the instructor in accordance with the learning outcomes outlined above.
-Please refer to the course syllabus for a more detailed breakdown.
+Please refer to the course syllabus and eLearn site for a more detailed breakdown.

-Written assignments
+Written Assignments

-This course will include a combination of short written assignments (e.g., writing prompts, in class and out of class exercises, critiques, reading responses, etc.) and longer assignments such as a research essay.
+This course may include a combination of short written assignments (e.g. reading responses, primarysource analysis, article review, blog posts) and longer assignments such as a research essay or ePortfolio project.

-Tests and quizzes
+Tests and Quizzes

-This course may include a combination of quizzes and tests (e.g., pop quiz, reading quiz).
-The format will be determined by the instructor and may include a combination of short answer and essay questions.
+This course may include a combination of quizzes and tests (e.g. pop quiz, midterm exam).
+The format will be determined by the instructor and may include a combination of short-answer and essay questions.

-Presentations
+Presentations:

-This course may include a presentation component, which may be an individual or group assignment (e.g., in-class debate, academic poster, research presentation).
-Detailed instructions will be provided by the instructor.
+This course may include a presentation component, which may be an individual or group assignment (e.g. in-class debate, academic poster, research presentation).
+Detailed instructions will be provided in class and on eLearn.